mitschabaude/montgomery/README.md

 In the actual implementation, the inner loop is unrolled, so the if conditions can be resolved at _compile time_ and the places where carries happen are hard-coded in the Wasm code.

 In our implementation, we use a sort of meta-programming for that: Our Wasm gets created by JavaScript which leverages a little ad-hoc library that mimics the WAT syntax in JS.
-In fact, the desire to test out implementations for different limb sizes, with complex static-time conditions like above, was the initial motivation for starting to generate Wasm with JS; before that, I had written it by hand.
+In fact, the desire to test out implementations for different limb sizes, with complex compile-time conditions like above, was the initial motivation for starting to generate Wasm with JS; before that, I had written it by hand.

 My conclusion on this section is that if you implement cryptography in a new environment like Wasm, you have to rederive your algorithms from first principles.
 If you just port over well-known algorithms, like the "CIOS method", you will adopt implicit assumptions about what's efficient that went into crafting these algorithms, which might not hold in your environment.